tm-a-t/telegram-bot-handbook/readme.md

 ## Repositories

 This repo is for the Papercraft website.
-Other repos:
+See also:

 - [Folds](https://github.com/tm-a-t/folds)
 - [TGPy](https://github.com/tm-a-t/tgpy)